beautiful-code/ecommerce-react-exercise/exercise1.md

 ![Goal ](images/e2.png)

 ### Requirements
-1. `/products/:id` page should return all the products (Match your output with the above image).
+1. `/products/:id` page should show the products details (Match your output with the image under GOAL 2).
 2. Add `Add to Cart Button`

 ### HINTS/TIPS